metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-AppCapability.md

 ### -PackageTypeFilter

-Specifies one or more comma-separated types of packages to gets from the package repository.
+Specifies the type of a packages to get from the package repository.
-If not specified processes only packages of types Main and Framework.

 Valid values are:
 Bundle
 Framework
 Main
 Resource
-None
+None (default)

 ```yaml
 Type: System.String